Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 As can be seen, connexion is our API gate-keeper.
 It does all the checks against the openAPI spec and handles the http requests and responses from the client.

-There are numerous ways we can start writing the code for our authentication method.
-But to keep this simple we will start with the basic authentication endpoint called by connexion.
+There are numerous ways we can start writing the code for our authentication methods.
+But to keep this simple we will start with the basic authentication endpoints called by connexion.

 ```python